-Inspiring Scientists records the life stories of ten British scientists with minority ethnic heritage and covers issues such as being a minority in science, influences in their childhoods and the fun and importance of science both to themselves and to the wider community.
+The Inspiring Scientists project records the life stories of ten British scientists with minority ethnic heritage, covering topics including being a minority in science, childhood influences, and the fun and importance of science both to the participants and to the wider community.

 Commissioned by the Royal Society, National Life Stories at the British Library undertook an oral history project interviewing scientists from a variety of educational and minority ethnic backgrounds.